adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 - Thus we obtain the output feature set $V_{out} = \{ f^{out)_i\}_{i...t}$.

-- All non-empty voxels areencoded in the same way and they share the same set of parameters in FCN.
+- All non-empty voxels are encoded in the same way and they share the same set of parameters in FCN.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMzczOTk4NV19
+eyJoaXN0b3J5IjpbLTE3NTExOTgyOTddfQ==
 -->